bmuenzenmeyer/bmuenzenmeyer.github.io/src/pages/opensource.md

 This work also re-invigorated my desire to maintain software again, which I've re-approached with {% ai "https://makeapullre.quest/"%}makeapullre.quest{% endai %} and {% ai "https://www.npmjs.com/package/eleventy-plugin-inline-link-favicon"%}`eleventy-plugin-inline-link-favicon`{% endai %}.
 You can see the later's output prominently on this page.

 Recently, I've joined the {% ai "https://nodejs.org"%}nodejs.org website team{% endai %}, an experience that is helping me [contribute and learn from others](https://brianmuenzenmeyer.com/posts/2023-joining-the-node-js-website-team/).
 11 months of work in 2023 and 2024 culminated in a redesign of the site, and I'm so proud of the work we've done together.
 Truly a collective, open effort spanning the globe.
 I wrote a deep dive on the {% ai "https://nodejs.org/en/blog/announcements/diving-into-the-nodejs-website-redesign"%}Node.js blog{% endai %}.
+I recently built [pr-age-gate](https://github.com/bmuenzenmeyer/pr-age-gate) to help make our governance more automated and accessible across timezones.

 <h3 id="mentor">Mentor</h3>